The Singularity is Near: When Humans Transcend Biology by Ray Kurzweil

 My rating: 2 of 5 stars

 Ray Kurzweil postulates that we are fast approaching a time when humankind will meld with technology to produce mind boggling advances in intelligence.
 He calls this future time period The Singularity, which is a term he borrowed from physics, in which the pace of technological change will be so rapid, it’s impact so deep, that human life will be irreversibly transformed.
 In other words, "technology will be the metaphorical opposable thumb that enables our next step in evolution."

-But as Paul Davies writes in Nature about The Singularity is Near, “it’s a breathless romp across the outer reaches of technological possibility" while warning that the "exhilarating speculation is great fun to read, but needs to be taken with a huge dose of salt."
+But, as Paul Davies wrote in Nature about The Singularity is Near, “it’s a breathless romp across the outer reaches of technological possibility" while warning that the "exhilarating speculation is great fun to read, but needs to be taken with a huge dose of salt."

 This book should not be read as a scientific treatise.
 Rather, it is a futuristic book of technological optimism limited only by our human imagination.

 In the book Kurzweil characterizes evolution as progressing through six epochs, each one building on the one before.
 He says the four epochs which have occurred so far are Physics and Chemistry, Biology and DNA, and Brains and Technology.
 Kurzweil predicts the Singularity will coincide with the next epoch, which would be The Merger of Human Technology with Human Intelligence.
 He even predicts that this future intelligence will actually radiate outward from the planet until it has saturated the entire universe.

 Kurzweil says that evolution moves towards "greater complexity, greater elegance, greater knowledge, greater intelligence, greater beauty, greater creativity, and greater levels of subtle attributes such as love".
 He says that these attributes, in the limit, are generally used to describe God.
 “That means,” he continues, “that evolution is moving towards a conception of God and that the transition away from biological roots is in fact a spiritual undertaking.”